-Maximum Effective Range: Varies with missile types, Medium or Short range missiles only (Go to Revised bomb and missile table.)
+Maximum Effective Range: Varies with missile types, Medium or Short range missiles only (See revised bomb and missile tables for details.)

-Mega Damage: Varies with missile types (Go to Revised bomb and missile table.)
+Mega Damage: Varies with missile types (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of two (2) missiles.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2) missiles.

 Payload: One (1) medium range missile or two (2) short range missiles per hard point.
 Maximum total of two (2) medium range missiles or four (4) short range missiles

-Maximum Effective Range: Varies by short range missile type (Go to Revised bomb and missile table.)
+Maximum Effective Range: Varies by short range missile type (See revised bomb and missile tables for details.)

-Mega Damage: Varies by short range missile type (Go to Revised bomb and missile table.)
+Mega Damage: Varies by short range missile type (See revised bomb and missile tables for details.)